OpenNebula/docs/source/management_and_operations/references/vcenter_contextualization.rst

 vCenter Contextualization and Customization
 ================================================================================

+.. important:: The vCenter driver is a legacy component, and no longer receives updates or bug fixes.

 You have two options to prepare a guest OS on boot:

 * OpenNebula's contextualization process.